 - Identify sources for any quotes. - Practise in advance to iron out difficulties and check timing.
-Keeping to time can be a big challenge. - Plan every detail.
+Keeping to time can be a big challenge.

+• Plan every detail.
 For example, if you want responses to a question, you might display the instruction "Everyone write down a response on a slip of paper" rather than "What do you think?"
-Planning details will make your workshop more engaging. - If you show potentially disturbing images (such as of torture), provide a warning so no one is obliged to view them.
+Planning details will make your workshop more engaging.

 Here are some examples of activities that were effectively organised to involve the audience, use many aids and evaluate what the class has learned (the 3rd, 4th and 5th assessment criteria).
-You show understanding of the theory and case study (the 1st and 2nd assessment criteria) by the content and organisation of materials used.
+You show understanding of the case study and theory (the 1st and 2nd assessment criteria) by the content and organisation of materials used.